alenic/alenic.github.io/_posts/2019-06-16-capture-webcam-opencv.md

 OpenCV is a simple and nice library for image processing and computer vision.

-This simple code is a start point for experiments with your webcam, infact it captures the webcam's frames and simply show it continuously on a window.
-If you press the 'q' key it will exit from the main while cycle.
+This simple code is a start point for experiments with your webcam.
+If you press the 'q' key it will exit from the main cycle.

 {% highlight python %}
 import cv2